varona/nn_decoder/README.md

 The neural networks are trained to predict which logical error was produced by a simple decoder.
 Therefore the decoding process is turned into a classification task with 16 categories.
 Given the error syndrome, i.e., the 0 or 1 state of each vertex and plaquette in the lattice, the model has to predict the logical error.

-## How to train a model
+## How to train the model

 1. Produce the pattern data necessary to simulate the code.
-This data tells us how the code behaves under a X-Pauli errors.
+This data tells us how the code behaves under X-Pauli errors.
 2. Generate training data for the desired error rate and noise type.
 3. Define the neural network and train.